oarepo/invenio-rfcs/rfcs/framework-0099-zip-and-extracted.md

 ## User interface

+### Preferable approach

+Ideally, we would like to show the contents of the ZIP (and other container) file in a hierarchical tree structure.
+The user should be able to expand/collapse folders to see the files contained within them.
+Each file should have a link to download it directly.

 Example of user interface showing the contents of a ZIP file:

 ![](./0099/zip_list_preview.png)

-### File listing
+### Less-ideal approach

-Ideally, we would like to show the contents of the ZIP file in a hierarchical tree structure.
-The user should be able to expand/collapse folders to see the files contained within them.
-Each file should have a link to download it directly.
+We will change the ZIP invenio-previewer to support add links to download the files inside the ZIP file.
+This will be a quick way to provide some functionality without needing to implement the full UI.
+The links will point to the new API endpoints for extracting files from the ZIP file.
+Preview functionality for files inside the ZIP file will not be possible in this approach.

 ## Detailed design